Buying A House Online: Is It Possible?

 It’s now possible to buy nearly anything you can dream of online, from clothing to groceries and even cars.
-But is it possible to buy a new home from the comfort of your current residence?
+But is it possible to go through the steps of buying a house from the comfort of your couch?

-We’ll walk you through some of the basic steps of buying home online.
+We’ll walk you through some of the basic steps of online home buying.
 We’ll also introduce you to a few online real estate databases you can use to begin your home search.

 Ready to start exploring homes in a different part of the country?
-Use one of these websites to begin your search.
+Use one of these websites – or their respective house hunting apps – to begin your new homeowner search.

 Zillow is also available as an app.